Multi-Task Instruction Tuning via Data Scheduling for Low-Resource Arabic SpeechLLMs: Datasets

-To address current gaps in the literature, we introduce and publicly release \textbf{AraMega-SSum}, a large-scale Arabic speech summarization dataset with 50,618 training samples (222 hours) and 4,000 test samples (16.98 hours).
-AraMega-SSum serves as the first end-to-end benchmark for semantic \emph{understanding} directly from Arabic audio, providing a foundation for evaluating high-level reasoning in Arabic-centric multimodal systems.
+To address current gaps in the literature, we introduce and publicly release \textbf{AraMega-SSum}, a large-scale Arabic speech summarization dataset with 49,995 training samples (222 hours) and 4,000 test samples (16.98 hours).
+AraMega-SSum (Arabic Short Speech Summarization) serves as the first end-to-end dataset for semantic \emph{understanding} directly from Arabic audio, providing a foundation for evaluating high-level generative understanding in Arabic-centric multimodal systems.
 A key contribution is the dataset's scale and quality for Arabic spoken short summarization.
 Given the extreme scarcity of paired audio-to-summary data in Arabic, we construct AraMega-SSum using a semi-synthetic pipeline that preserves semantic consistency while maximizing acoustic diversity.
+Our goal is to provide a large dataset that enables reproducible Arabic speech summarization evaluation, together with quality controls that reduce noise.

-\paragraph{Translation and Semantic Alignment.} We leverage the \textbf{MegaSSUM} corpus \cite{kim-etal-2023-megasum} as our source, a large-scale English sentence-wise speech summarisation dataset based on the Gigaword dataset, comprising more than 3.8 million synthesized speech, transcription, and summary triplets.
+\textbf{Translation.} We leverage the \textbf{MegaSSUM} corpus \cite{matsuura24_interspeech} as our source, a large-scale English sentence-wise speech summarisation dataset based on the Gigaword dataset, comprising more than 3.8 million synthesized speech, transcription, and summary triplets.
 English speech is generated using a multi-speaker text-to-speech model trained on LibriTTS-R to produce natural-sounding utterances from the first sentences of news articles paired with their headlines, enabling broad coverage and consistent speech-text alignment.
-We translated the English source transcripts and their corresponding human-written summaries into MSA using \textbf{Gemini-2.5-flash}.
-To ensure the naturalness of the translations, we utilise GPT-4.1 as judge to evaluate the quality of human summary translations with respect to semantic equivalence, information preservation, contextual accuracy, completeness, and coherence.
-The prompt is reported in Listing~\ref{fig:llm_translation_judge_prompt}.
-The scores on the test set are presented in Table~\ref{tab:translation_quality}.
+We translated the English source transcripts and their corresponding human-written summaries into MSA using \textit{Gemini-2.5-flash}.

+\textbf{Translation Quality.} To ensure the naturalness of the translations, we utilise GPT-4.1 as judge to evaluate the quality of translations with respect to \textit{semantic equivalence}, \textit{information preservation}, \textit{contextual accuracy}, \textit{completeness}, and \textit{coherence}.
+The prompt is provided in Appendix Listing~\ref{fig:llm_translation_judge_prompt}.
+Appendix Table~\ref{tab:translation_quality} reports LLM-as-a-judge scores on a 0--10 scale.
+Moreover, we also performed a human evaluation to validate the translation quality.
+Table~\ref{tab:translation_quality_hh} shows a \textit{similar pattern} based on \textbf{\textit{human evaluation}} of a subset of 200 pairs.
+Under our current setup and rubric, most outputs are fluent and semantically aligned with the source.